nearform/autopsy/Readme.md

 dissect dead node service core dumps with mdb via a smart os vm

-## alpha - setup

-File size of vm resources is too large for github or npm.
-We need to a) properly host the assets and b) write asset downloading into the setup script

-* `git clone` this repo
-* download assets.zip - extract within repo
-* `npm link`

 ## Why?

 mdb is an awesome debugger that comes with smart os.